kadena-io/juno/README.md

 We want our replicated state machine to build up the same state given the same inputs and we want to be able to message the machine's state over the wire (or hash it for equivalence checking).
 Further, we don't want our state machine to accidentally transfer $10 from Alice to Bob a dozen times because it ran on a dozen servers.
 The built up state of our smart contract language is the ledger of truth that other systems can query to get orders from.
-Ethereum is a good first step and informs our third principal:
+Ethereum is a good first step and informs our third principle:

 * #3 A language that is deterministic, serializable, unable to perform IO, and has a measure of execution cost.

 Blockchains, via Merkle trees or similar data structures, provide a method of quickly validating an immutable copy of historical entries via cryptographic hashes.
 Due to anonymous participation, this data structure needs to also be able to handle forks in the chain.
-Given that we don't need anonymous participation and thus don't need to be able to handle forks (a correctly functioning node can never encounter them), we can state our third principal:
+Given that we don't need anonymous participation and thus don't need to be able to handle forks (a correctly functioning node can never encounter them), we can state our forth principle:

 * #4 All entries to our system are stored in an immutable list (log) that can be cryptographically validated.